DuncanHills/starsystem/README.md

 # starsystem
-A python script for syncing your starred songs from a Subsonic server to a local directory.
+A python tool for syncing your starred songs from a Subsonic server to a local directory.

 A best-attempt is made to track the history of synced files so they are not re-synced if you move or delete them.
 If you provide the `--since` option, all files since that date will be synced.
 Starsystem will not clobber existing files, so feel free to retag your local copies.